andrescorrada/ground-truth-problems-in-business/precision-not-accuracy/README.md

 For exactly the same sequence of corrects and wrongs as the above sequence, this is what happens when you are in state 2.
 Accuracy is cheap, precision is expensive!
 I told you it was not a fair fight to begin with.
 ![Bayesian updating for the two value uncertain state](./two-values-bayesian-updating.png)

+## A fairer fight between precision and accuracy
+My current record is about 1% bounds on the accuracy of a binary classifier for MNIST or the HIGGS datasets.
+At that level of resolution for the estimate of the accuracy, you would have to compare ground truth inference to the uninformed prior with 51 equally spaced values.
+When you do that, you find that it takes 5000 updates, on average, for the uninformed prior to reach near certainty that 80% is the right value with 1% error margins.

+It takes the ground truth method eight updates to do the same.
+That is an enormous savings in updating steps, a 1-8/5000 = 99.8% reduction in calibration costs.